 - Nuptiality: marriage and divorce behavior within a population

-- Mortality: part of deaths in the population
+- Mortality: the number of deaths in the population

-- m (death rate): the proportion of deaths in a given period of time divided by the average population in the given period of time
+- m (death rate): the proportion of deaths in a given period, divided by the average population in the same period

-- Perinatal mortality: the number of deaths between the 28th week of pregnancy and the first week of life per 1,000 live and still births
+- Perinatal mortality: the number of deaths between the 28th week of pregnancy and the 1st week of life, per 1,000 live and stillbirths

 - Lethality: a measurement of the deadliness of a given disease

-- L (lethality rate): the number of people who have died in a given period of time divided by the number of sick people in a given period of time
+- L (lethality rate): the number of people who have died in a given period, divided by the number of sick people in the same period

-- Gender proportion: this describes the numerical relationship of the male population to the female population
+- Gender proportion: this describes the numerical relationship of men to women in the population

-- DALY: Disease-adjusted Life Years: this concept aims to measure the importance of diseases on a society.
-The DALY-measure describes the length of time in years spent in ill-health or which is lost due to premature death.
+- DALY (Disease-adjusted life years): this concept aims to measure the importance of diseases in society.
+The DALY-measure describes the length of time in years spent in ill-health or time that is lost due to premature death.

-- ‘ bulges’: wars, natural disasters, changes to family policy
+- ‘ Bulges’: wars, natural disasters, and changes to family policy

 The ideal basic forms are presented in the following graphic:

-- a linear or classic pyramid shape (isosceles triangular shape)
+- Linear or classic pyramid shape (isosceles triangular shape)

-- a widened or modified pyramid shape (pagoda shape)
+- Widened or modified pyramid shape (pagoda shape)

 Theory of demographic shift

 During nation-wide industrialization, shifts in the generative structure of the population occur.
-Although this theory originates from the 1920s it still influences epidemiological thinking.
-The five stages describe the transformation of aspiring societies: initially, high birth and death rates dominate.
+Although this theory originates from the 1920s, it still influences epidemiological thinking.
+The 5 stages describe the transformation of aspiring societies: initially, high birth and death rates dominate.
 In the course of industrialization and modernization, the birth rates stagnate, the population shrinks, and life expectancy increases.
-Germany and most other industrial countries are at stage five.
+Germany and most other industrial countries are in stage 5.

 Changes in the disease spectrum: epidemiological transition

 The epidemiological transition describes the changes in the frequency of diseases and the causes of death.
-In modern societies chronic-degenerative diseases now dominate, rather than infectious diseases.
+In modern societies, chronic-degenerative diseases rather than infectious diseases tend to dominate.

 This has (had) the following consequences for medical practice:

-In the main, medical treatment no longer aims to cure the patient, but rather to preserve quality of life.
+Primarily, medical treatment no longer aims to cure the patient, but rather to preserve the quality of life.
 This entails implementing rehabilitative measures rather than curative practice.
 Demographic aging impacts both health and social politics.
 One of the goals is compression of morbidity, i.e. seeking to ‘compress’ diseases and disabilities into the shortest possible period immediately before death.
-Thus, good health should be preserved during old age in order to keep the enormous costs for chronic diseases at the lowest possible level.
+Thus, good health should be preserved during old age, to keep the enormous costs of chronic diseases at the lowest possible level.